-The CELDF staff are composed of dedicated individuals whose mission is the protection of communities and Nature and the advancement of community rights.
+The CELDF staff and Board of Advisors are composed of dedicated individuals whose mission is the protection of communities and Nature and the advancement of community rights.

 CELDF Staff and Legal Team